Skip to main content

 Disease

 Leafspots and stalk rot diseases can be problematic following cool wet springs.
 Since both diseases overwinter in infected plant tissue, good sanitation practice should control most of the disease problems.
-Remove and dispose of infected plant tissue during the smmer and after first frost.
+Remove and dispose of infected plant tissue during the summer and after first frost.
 Improved growing conditions may help minimize disease.
 Fertilize plant as growthbegins in the spring.
-Purchase disease free plant and remove dead foliage in the fall.
+Purchase disease free plants and remove dead foliage in the fall.